Robert F. Kennedy Memorial Stadium: Demolition and successor

 The stadium was closed on September 5, 2019, with Events DC announced plans to demolish the stadium.
 Officials said the decision would save $2 million a year on maintenance and $1.5 million a year on utilities.
 One year later, they hired a contractor to oversee the demolition, which was expected to cost $20 million.
 In July 2022, Events DC announced that the removal of hazardous materials had begun.
 In the same month, several minor fires occurred inside the stadium.
 In November 2022, a sale of stadium seats was announced ahead of the demolition.

 Full demolition was approved by the National Park Service in May 2024, with deconstruction commencing in January 2025.
+Demolition continued throughout 2025 and into early 2026 and the structure was completely removed by summer of 2026.

-In April 2025, D.C. mayor Muriel Bowser, NFL commissioner Roger Goodell, and Washington Commanders owner Josh Harris announced the billion New Commanders Stadium to replace it at the site.
-The stadium is expected to break ground following the end of deconstruction in 2026 and open in 2030.
+In April 2025, D.C. mayor Muriel Bowser, NFL commissioner Roger Goodell, and Washington Commanders owner Josh Harris announced the billion New Stadium at RFK Campus to replace it and open in 2030.
+Work on that, in the form of a relocated storm sewer, began that same month.